 Not every task needs the frontier model.
-A frontier model is the most advanced, capable model available at any given time — right now, that's Opus 4.6.
+A frontier model is the most advanced, capable model available at any given time — right now, that's Opus 4.8 (and, for the hardest and longest work, Fable 5).
 It's tempting to use it for everything: if you have access to the best, why settle for less?.
 But doing so wastes tokens, wait time, and resources.
 Most daily development tasks don't require deep reasoning.

 Claude Code already applies this logic internally.
 Its Explore agent runs on Haiku for fast codebase searches.
 The opusplan alias automates the full strategy: Opus reasons through planning, Sonnet handles execution.